goadesign/goa/examples/streaming/README.md

 )
 ```

-Check out the `pingPonger` defined in `cmd/chatter/http.go` on how to use
+Check out the `pingPonger` defined in `cmd/chatter/http.go` for how to use
 `ConnConfigureFunc` to customize the websocket connection to send periodic
 pings to the client and cancel the request if the client does not respond
 with a pong.